surgiie/transformer/README.md

     'string'=>'example|->concat:Bar',
 ];
 ```

-You can also use class constants that accept a single value as its constructor, for example:
+You can also instantiate classes directly using class constants (the value will be passed to the constructor):

 ```php